opendp/opendp/docs/source/developer/committer-notes.rst

 =============

 * Use GitHub Issues to track all tasks.
 This is helpful to know who's working on what.
-* Use the `OpenDP Development GitHub Project <https://github.com/orgs/opendp/projects/1?card_filter_query=label%3A%22opendp+core%22>`_ queue up tasks for work.
+* Use the `OpenDP Development GitHub Project <https://github.com/orgs/opendp/projects/1?card_filter_query=label%3A%22opendp+core%22>`_ to organize work and prioritize tasks for development.
 * Manage all changes using GitHub Pull Requests.

 Code Hygiene
 ============

 * Follow the Rust guidelines for coding style.
 Code should be formatted using the default settings of rustfmt.
-(Should we enforce this on PRs?)
+(TODO: Automatic marking of style issues on PRs -- https://github.com/opendp/opendp/issues/256)
 * Write API docs for all public and significant private APIs.
 We use inline comments to explain complicated code.
 * Make sure ``main`` is always in a good state: Code compiles, tests pass.
 If ``main`` is ever broken, it should be the team's top priority to fix it.
 * Use GitHub Actions to check PRs automatically, and don't allow merges if checks fail.